 Before you make a decision on when to plan your Dublin visit, you need to be aware of the public holidays in Ireland.
 This is for several reasons.

 Although March is at the start of spring, with cold days, it is also one of the busiest and most expensive times to visit Ireland thanks to the national holiday in honour of the patron saint of Ireland.
-St Patrick’s Day, on the 17th of March, is celebrated in Dublin by a festival which takes place in the days leading up to the 17th.
+St Patrick’s Day, on the 17th of March, is celebrated in Dublin by a festival that takes place in the days leading up to the 17th.

 As a result, both flights and accommodation can be hugely expensive due to the large numbers of expats and visiting tourists descending on the city to experience one of the biggest days on the Irish calendar.
 Although I have been in Dublin during this time, I avoid going into the city centre to avoid the crowds.